The Shea-to-Soap Value Chain

 An IFAD Rural Enterprises Programme case study documents a woman trained in soap making in northern Ghana who now earns approximately $230 per month in profit.
 A second verified case shows $280 per month while employing four part-time workers.
 A Heifer International case shows a $357 investment generating over $4,000 profit in one year.

-The start-up economics work.
+The start-up economics work on paper.
 Ghana's Food and Drugs Authority runs a Progressive Licensing Scheme for cottage industries at roughly $9 per year.
-A group of 10 to 15 widows sharing equipment reduces per-person capital to $130 to $250.
-And the critical advantage: the first batch of soap can be produced within days of completing training, making this the trade with the fastest path to first income.
-Two to three weeks from training completion to first sales.
+The design assumes a group of 10 to 15 widows sharing equipment, which brings per-person capital down to an estimated $130 to $250.
+And the critical advantage: the first batch of soap can be produced within days of completing training, making this the trade with the fastest planned path to first income.

 The primary input for natural soap is shea butter.
-Our soap makers buy from our shea processors.
-Value stays inside the community.
+The soap cohort will buy from the shea cohort, so value stays inside the community.
+That is the design; the December 2026 pilot and the first cohort will test it.

-Why it usually fails, and why this is different
+Why it usually fails, and what Ramah is doing differently

 The hard truth is that training without market linkages does not create businesses.
 It creates graduation ceremonies.
 Nabdam District has had training programmes come and go before.
-The difference with Ramah is that every graduate is paired with start-up capital through her Village Savings and Loan Association and with confirmed buyer relationships before the first training day begins.
+Ramah's rule is that training does not begin until each graduate's start-up capital, through her Village Savings and Loan Association, and the buyer relationships are in place.
+No buyer agreement is signed today.
+Buyers are targets until they are not, and we will say so plainly either way.

-We target 72 schools in Nabdam District for handwashing soap, the Bolgatanga Regional Hospital and CHPS compounds for cleaning supplies, and hotels and guesthouses in Bolgatanga for retail.
-These are not aspirational buyers.
-They are institutions that already purchase these products from outside the district.
+The district's 72 schools and educational institutions are the target market for handwashing soap, the regional hospital and CHPS compounds for cleaning supplies, and the hotels and guesthouses of Bolgatanga for retail.
+These institutions already purchase these products from outside the district, which is what makes them worth pursuing.

-If you would like to support this programme, visit our donation page or consider sponsoring a trainee.
+If you would like to support this programme, visit our donation page.